exasol/pyexasol/README.md

 [![Build Status](https://travis-ci.com/badoo/pyexasol.svg?branch=master)](https://travis-ci.com/badoo/pyexasol)
 [![PyPI](https://badge.fury.io/py/pyexasol.svg)](https://badge.fury.io/py/pyexasol)

-PyEXASOL is a custom Python driver for [Exasol](https://www.exasol.com) created in [Badoo](https://badoo.com/team/).
-It helps us to handle massive volumes of data commonly associated with this database.
+PyEXASOL is a custom Python driver for [Exasol](https://www.exasol.com) originally created in [Bumble](https://bumble.com/en/about).
+It helps to handle massive volumes of data commonly associated with this DBMS.

-You may expect significant performance improvement over existing ODBC / JDBC solutions in single process scenario involving pandas.
-It is also possible to split data set across multiple processes and servers to achieve linear scalability.
-With PyEXASOL you are not limited by single CPU core.
+You may expect significant performance improvement over ODBC in single process scenario involving pandas.

+PyEXASOL provides API to read & write multiple data streams in parallel using separate processes.
+It is necessary to fully utilize hardware and achieve linear scalability.
+With PyEXASOL you are no longer limited to a single CPU core.

 ## Quick links